NVIDIA/k8s-device-plugin/README.md

 ```

 > [!WARNING]
-> If you don't request GPUs when using the device plugin with NVIDIA images, all the GPUs on the machine will be exposed inside your container.
+> If you do not request GPUs when you use the device plugin, the plugin exposes all the GPUs on the machine inside your container.

 ## Configuring the NVIDIA device plugin binary